jmuthazh/number-to-roman/README.md

 * **Load Balancing**
   ![loadbalance.png](screenshots/loadbalance.png)
 ### 8.1 **Test Kong API Gateway with Springboot App**:
-- **Run** the below shell script it will test the rate limit of the spring boot app.
-It will hit the following endpoint for 110 times and 429 Status code will be return when it goes above 100 request per minute.
+- **Run** the following shell script to test the rate limit of the Spring Boot app.
+It will make 110 requests to the specified endpoint.
+A **429** status code will be returned if the number of requests exceeds 100 per minute.
-- Other configuration also include : 5 request per second and 1000 request per hour.
-When you hit more than 5 request per second, it will block the ip address and send **429** status.
+- Additional configurations include: 5 requests per second and 1000 requests per hour.
+If more than 5 requests are made per second, the IP address will be blocked and a **429** status code will be sent.
 ```shell
 ./testRateLimiter.sh